Blobmaster2/GED-FinalProject/README.md

 - Player bullets are pooled, if more are spawned than the allowed amount (100), the oldest bullet will disappear.
 - Powerups are also pooled, if more are spawned than the allowed amount (10), the oldest powerup will disappear.
+- Enemies are pooled, instead of consentantly deleteing and respawning new enemies, we turn of the killed enemies and relocate them before turning them back on.

 ## Plugin/DLL